dvhart/pdx86-tools/README.md

 I have started using patchwork to help others check the status of their patch:

+* New
-New - I haven't looked at it
+  * I haven't looked at it
-Under Review:
+* Under Review
-	I've started looking at it, it's pending a submaintainer, or a response from the author.
+  * I've started looking at it, it's pending a submaintainer, or a response from the author.
 May be queued to review-$PDX86ID branch.
-Accpted & Archived:
+* Accpted & Archived
-	I've queued it to the for-next branch
+  * I've queued it to the for-next branch
-Changes Requested & Archived:
+* Changes Requested & Archived
-	Requested changes from the author, this version will not be applied.
+  * Requested changes from the author, this version will not be applied.
-Deferred & Archived:
+* Deferred & Archived
-	It was related to pdx86, but applied by someone else (usually Rafael).
+  * It was related to pdx86, but applied by someone else (usually Rafael).
-Not Applicable:
+* Not Applicable
-	Not applicable to this tree, being picked up by someone else.
+  * Not applicable to this tree, being picked up by someone else.

 When I receive a patch, I quickly test it for checkpatch using mutt macros, if that fails, the author gets a request to clean up the patch.
 I don't review it